alexdodonov/mezon-router/doc/yii2.md

 ![graph](images/graph-yii2.png)

-As you can see - mezon/touter is about 1,5 times faster than nikic/fast-route.
+As you can see - mezon/touter is from 24 to 43 times faster than Yii2 router.

 # What is mezon/router?